 Is medical malpractice difficult to prove?
 The answer is yes.
 It takes a team of skilled and experienced medical malpractice attorneys to negotiate and litigate these tough and complex cases.
 To prove a legal case of medical malpractice, a patient and their attorney must prove four components in a case.

 - Duty of Care.
 The first is establishing that the physician owed a duty of care.
-This is usually rather easy; all medical care providers, whether an individual or a larger entity (such as a hospital), owe a duty of care to their patients.
+This is usually easy.
+All medical care providers, whether an individual or larger entities (like hospitals) owe their patients a duty of care.
 They take a Hippocratic oath to treat their patients to the best of their abilities and judgments without causing harm.

 - Deviation from Duty of Care.
 A plaintiff must establish that an action or failure to act violated the duty of care.
-An act that provides substandard or improper care to a patient is a violation, as is a failure to act or an omission.
-The violation of the duty of care is medical negligence.
+An act providing substandard or improper patient care is a violation.
+The failure to act or an omission also qualifies.
+The violation of the duty of care is considered medical negligence.
 A negligent act makes the perpetrator liable for injuries.

 - The Patient Suffered Harm.
 The patient must have suffered harm or injury.